-The academic area consists of two ultrasound labs, a medical assisting lab, radiography lab, and two multi-purpose labs.
+The academic area consists of two ultrasound labs, radiography lab, and three multipurpose labs.
 The two diagnostic medical sonography labs are equipped with 8 ultrasound machines each.
 There is a variety of ultrasound machines such as: GE Logiq E, GE Voluson 730, Acuson Cypress, Acuson Sequoia, Samsung HS50, Whale P9, GE S8 and other vendors.
 Each machine is paired with ergonomic chairs and exam beds.
 The labs are also equipped with functional equipment that mimics the clinical setting and offer DMS simulators and phantoms to aid in the educational process.

 There is a spacious student cafeteria and study area that is accessible to students during regular business hours.
-The student lounge is equipped with two refrigerators and two microwave ovens.
+The student lounge is equipped with a refrigerator and microwave oven.